 MARIA M. MARTINEZ IÑESTA, Professor, Ph.D., 2005, University of Delaware.
-Research Interests: synthesis of metal nanostructures (nanowires and nanogrids), study of porous materials as templates, structural characterization of disordered materials, structural characterization of nanostructures, properties characterization of the of of the nanostructures and composite nanostructure + template for electronic and catalytic applications.
-Teaching Interests: Undergraduate Graduate Kinetics, and Diffraction, and Materials Characterization
+Research Interests: synthesis of metal nanostructures (nanowires and nanogrids), study of porous materials as templates, structural characterization of disordered materials, structural characterization of nanostructures, characterization of the properties of nanostructures and of the composite nanostructure + template for electronic and catalytic applications.
+Teaching Interests: Undergraduate and Graduate Kinetics, Diffraction, and Materials Characterization